 Within the quarterly investment monitoring reports, the Trustee monitors each investment manager's ability to ensure that each manager considers environmental, social and governance risk factors into their investment decision making process and exercise good stewardship over the underlying holdings.
 The Trustee monitors the extent to which the investment managers do this through dialogue with the investment manager at quarterly meetings and via Responsible Investment ratings which are provided by the Advisor.
+Over the year, the underlying methodology for Responsible Investment ratings provided was updated to reflect a firm level assessment of each manager's approach to responsible investment - this led to the downgrading of one fund invested by the Plan.

 The Plan is not a part of investor collaborations or initiatives itself but does recognise that such efforts can be supportive of the Plan's investment objectives.
-As such, the Trustee welcomes that its appointed investment managers (and Advisors) are active participants in relevant groups, be this to support overall well-functioning financial markets or through focussed thematic engagement efforts.
+As such, the Trustee welcomes that its appointed investment managers (and Advisors) are active participants in relevant groups - be this to support overall well-functioning financial markets or through focussed thematic engagement efforts.
 This is consistent with its approach of delegating certain rights and responsibilities and is considered to be a component of an investment manager's stewardship efforts.

 The Plan's investment managers list the initiatives that they are part of in their Stewardship Code submissions and on their websites.
 As this participation is extensive in each case, a full list is not presented here.
-As the Trustee is in the process of defining its Responsible Investment beliefs, with a view to setting itself stewardship priorities in the future, it plans to assess how its investment managers align with expectations on these topics over the coming period through engagement at IFC meetings.
+As the Trustee now has defined RI Beliefs, and has a future objective to set itself stewardship priorities, it plans to assess how its investment managers align with expectations on these topics over the coming period through engagement at IFC meetings.